-This is why I always recommend having cycles of strength and power with a minor cardio balance and a cycle of hard running and higher repetition calisthenics.
-See Periodization Article for more details.
+This is why I always recommend having cycles of strength and power, with a minor cardio balance and a cycle of hard running and higher-repetition calisthenics.
 Arrange the cycles to fit your schedule and life requirements as needed.

-Here are some other tips for the FBI Fitness Test.
+Here are some other FBI fitness test tips.
 Get used to this test by practicing sprinting during your workouts.
-You will be surprised at how much the difficult sprint will take away from pushups and the 1.5 mile run.
+You will be surprised at how much the difficult sprint will take away from push-ups and the 1.5-mile run.

-A good way to do that is to mix in your PT with 300m sprints as in the Need For Speed Workout article.
+A good way to do that is to mix in your PT with 300-meter sprints, as in this Need for Speed workout article.